Capital Mall Triangle

 What's happening?

-The Final Environmental Impact Statement and the Preliminary Final Draft Subarea Plan are now available for download.
-Since their initial drafts were released in September of 2023, both documents have been updated based on community input and guidance.
-A Planned Action Ordinance is being drafted that will implement the mitigation measures specified in the Final Environmental Impact Statement and recommended in the subarea plan.
+The Council adopted the final Capital Mall Triangle Subarea Plan at the July 16, 2024, meeting.
+Work will now begin on a Planned Action Ordinance that will implement the mitigation measures specified in the Final Environmental Impact Statement and changes recommended in the subarea plan.

 Capital Mall Triangle Subarea Plan and Planned Action Environmental Impact Statement

 The City received a $250,000 grant from the Washington State Department of Commerce to help with this work.
-We will engage with community members in the preparation of the subarea plan and non-project environmental impact statement (EIS) to facilitate transit-oriented development within the Triangle.
+The City engaged with community members in the preparation of the subarea plan and non-project environmental impact statement (EIS) to facilitate transit-oriented development within the Triangle.

 Any changes as a result of this process will take time.
 Progress will depend on the implementation of further work by City staff and private investments.
 Yet, with patience, you can anticipate the chance to see future generations able to live, walk, play, shop, dine, and be entertained all within the Capital Mall triangle portion of our community.